lucadrole/lucadrole.github.io/_pages/about.md

 ---

 Hi!
 I'm Luca!
-I am a master's student in **Biomedical Engineering** at **ETH Zurich**.
-Before that, I completed my bachelor's at **Politenico di Milano**
+I am a master's student in **Biomedical Engineering** at 🧀[ETH Zurich](https://ethz.ch/en.html).
+Before that, I completed my bachelor's degree at [Politecnico di Milano](https://www.polimi.it/en/).
-Currently I am spending some time in Boston at the **A. Martinos Centre for Biomedical Imaging**.
+Currently I am spending some time in Boston at the [A. Martinos Center for Biomedical Imaging](https://www.martinos.org/) at the Laboratory for Ex vivo Modeling of Neuroanatomy ([LEMoN](https://lemon.martinos.org/)).
-🧀
+I am supervised by [Xiaoling Hu](https://huxiaoling.github.io/) and [Peirong Liu](https://peirong26.github.io/).

 Academic interests
 ======
-My work and studies mainly revolve around:
+Broadly, my work and studies mainly revolve around:
 - Medical imaging 🧠
-- Machie learning 🤖
+- Deep learning 🤖
 - Signal processing 📈

 More
 ======
-Outside of my studies I am really into history and linguistics.
+Outside of my studies, I am really into history and linguistics.

 Thanks for visiting!
 Feel free to explore or [get in touch](mailto:lucadrole@gmail.com). ✉️